 Class Description

-Every Chicago street corner has a story—many stories—where past, present, and future identities intersect.
-From Little Village to Little Vietnam, Chicago has stories waiting to be told, and every citizen is a co-author of our city’s shared narratives.
+From Little Village to Little Vietnam, Chicago has stories waiting to be told.
+We are all co-authors of our city’s shared narratives.

-Drawing on oral histories, personal reflections, and the Newberry’s Chicago collection, class participants will have a chance to co-author Chicago’s past, present, and future, while empowering fellow citizens to do the same.
+Drawing on oral histories, personal reflections, and the Newberry’s Chicago history archives, class participants will add their own stories to Chicago's rich storytelling tradition.
 Those who wish will be invited to publish their work online and in a forthcoming book.

-Discussion topics will include the evolution of neighborhoods and communities; intersections of place and identity; architectural history; narratives around urban planning; demographics; public art; Chicago landmarks; immigration; collective storytelling.
+As we work on crafting our individual stories, the class will discuss a variety of things that have shaped our lives and our city.
+Discussion topics include the evolution of neighborhoods and communities; intersections of place and identity; architectural history; narratives around urban planning; demographics; public art; Chicago landmarks; immigration; collective storytelling.

 Classroom activities will include interactive discussions of short assigned readings, interview training, writing workshops, and collaborative voice-based storytelling.